giobel/giobel.github.io/scripts/dynamoIdeas.md

 title: ideas
 ---

 ### Revit is a database with a 3d viewer.
-Dynamo is the most accessible to extract and reorganize its information.
+Dynamo is the most accessible way to extract and reorganize its information.